Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that any visitor or guest can open the Track Schedule page, enter a valid visit ID, and see full visit details and progress.

+**Preconditions:**
+- Track Schedule page is accessible (no authentication required)
+- A visit exists in the system with a valid visit ID
+- Visit has associated places and gate scan data
+- QR code exists for the visit

 **Actions:**
 - Step 1: Navigate to Track Schedule page via navigation link
 - Step 2: Verify visit ID input field is visible